The Mp CAFA gene encodes a ciliary protein required for spermatozoid motility in the liverwort Marchantia polymorpha

 Abstract

-Bryophytes, pteridophytes and some gymnosperm species produce motile, ciliated spermatozoids that navigate themselves to the egg by regulating ciliary motility in response to a concentration gradient of attractants released from the egg and/or surrounding cells.
-However, the structural components of spermatozoid cilia in the land plants are largely unknown.
-In this study, we investigated MpCAFA (combined CAPS and FAP115; Mp1g04120) in the liverwort Marchantia polymorpha .
-The N - terminal and near C-terminal regions of MpCAFA show similarity to calcyphosine (CAPS), a mammalian EF-hand protein, and to FAP115, a ciliary protein of the green alga Chlamydomonas reinhardtii , respectively.
-Mp CAFA is expressed specifically in antheridia, and its orthologs are found in some algae, bryophytes, pteridophytes and cycads, but not in most of seed plants.
-Spermatozoids of mutants that lack functional MpCAFA exhibited significant decrease in swimming speed.
-Notably, these mutants showed no obvious morphological defect, including the 9+2 axoneme arrangement, and retained chemotactic capability and fertility, forming normal spores.
-This suggests that MpCAFA is required for spermatozoid motility but not for sperm chemotaxis or subsequent reproductive processes.
-Introduction of Mp CAFA pro :Mp CAFA - mCitrine fully complemented the mutant phenotype and revealed MpCAFA-mCitrine was localized along the entire length of the two spermatozoid cilia.
-Both the CAPS-like and FAP115-like regions were essential for MpCAFA function and subcellular localization in spermatozoid, whereas the C-terminal proline-rich region was dispensable.
-These findings indicate that MpCAFA is a major ciliary protein in land plants and can serve as a marker to visualize spermatozoid ciliary movement.
+Bryophytes, pteridophytes, and some gymnosperm species produce motile ciliated spermatozoids that navigate to the egg by regulating ciliary motility in response to a concentration gradient of attractants released from the egg and/or the surrounding cells.
+However, the structural components of spermatozoid cilia in land plants remain largely unknown.
+In this study, we investigated MpCAFA (combined calcyphosine [ CA PS] with flagellar-associated protein 115 [ FA P115]; Mp1g04120) in the liverwort Marchantia polymorpha .
+The N - terminal and near C-terminal regions of MpCAFA showed similarity to CAPS, a mammalian EF-hand protein, and FAP115, a ciliary protein of the green alga Chlamydomonas reinhardtii , respectively.
+Mp CAFA was expressed specifically in antheridia and its orthologs were found in some algae, bryophytes, pteridophytes, and some gymnosperms, but not in most seed plants.
+Spermatozoids from mutants lacking functional MpCAFA exhibited a significant decrease in swimming speed.
+Notably, these mutants showed no obvious morphological defects, including a 9 + 2 axoneme arrangement, and retained chemotactic capability and fertility, forming normal spores.
+This suggests that MpCAFA is required for spermatozoid motility, but not for sperm chemotaxis or subsequent reproductive processes.
+The introduction of Mp CAFA pro :Mp CAFA - mCitrine fully complemented the mutant phenotype and revealed that MpCAFA-mCitrine was localized along the lengths of the two spermatozoid cilia.
+Both the CAPS-like and FAP115-like domains were essential for MpCAFA function and subcellular localization in spermatozoid, whereas the C-terminal proline-rich region was dispensable.
+These findings indicate that MpCAFA is a major ciliary protein in land plants and can serve as a marker for visualizing spermatozoid ciliary movements.

 Article activity feed